 Scanning ~ Scanning is recommended in respect of Hypertrophic Cardio Myopathy and also in respect of other forms of PKD.
 Scanning and neutering suspect lines will eventually help reduce cases of HCM.
 As yet HCM is still very much a disease about which we know far too little.
 Research by the Royal Veterinary College London suggests that over 130 strains of HCM exist in cats (similar to the number in humans).
 As such it will be very difficult to eliminate ~ there have been very few cases of HCM in Selkirks in the UK but it is something we must always be aware of.

-I actively tests for PRA(pd) and screens for HCM and scans for the new mutation of PKD and am proud to be at the forefront of genetic health testing for our beloved breed.
+I actively test for PRA(pd) and screen for HCM and scans for the new mutation of PKD and am proud to be at the forefront of genetic health testing for our beloved breed.